julionm/rust-studies/README.md

 - traits are used to describe shared behaviour in rust structs
 - the dangling reference is a problem where a reference points to other value than the value it was suppose to
 - `cargo clean` IT SAVES LIVES
+- in rust iterators are *lazy*, that is they have no effect untill you call methods to use it
+- *iterators* are one of Rust's *zero-cost abstractions*, because in the end they're all compiled to the same binary code a `for` loop will be, so they give a more readable code by not losing performance, it's a gain-gain situation

 ## ANNOTATIONS ABOUT LIFETIMES